Bauan: Etymology

+Since then, the place's name was registered as Bauang, which was later renamed to Bauan.

 History

-Religious attribution and miracles
+Bauan is formerly a barrio part of Taal.
 The Augustinian church of Bauan was founded as a visita (small chapel without a resident priest) in 1590 on the slopes of Mount Macolod, along Taal Lake's southern shore.
 The resident priest of Taal, Father Diego de Avila would visit periodically and attend to the spiritual needs of the settlement.